-Comment [1] to Rule 1.9 states that "[t]he scope of a 'matter' for purposes of this rule depends on the facts of a particular situation or transaction."
-Fully developed standards for the application of Section 8's requirement that collaborative lawyers and lawyers in their law firms be disqualified from "substantially related" matters if collaborative law terminates will require application to specific problems.
-Key factors that will be useful in making the decision whether a matter is "substantially related" to another matter will, however, include: time elapsed; whether the two arise from the same basic situation and facts; whether confidential information useful in one would be useful in another; whether the matters involve the same or related issues or parties; whether the claims arise from the same transaction or occurrence or series of transactions or occurrences; and whether the wrongs complained of and redress sought, theory of recovery, evidence and material facts alleged are the same in both matters.
+Application of "related to a collaborative matter" will ultimately turn on a case by case analysis of a particular matter and its relationship to the collaborative matter.
+Key issues that will be useful in making the decision whether a matter is "related to a collaborative matter" will include: time elapsed; whether the two arise from the same basic situation and facts; whether confidential information useful in one would be useful in another; whether the matters involve the same or related issues or parties; whether the claims arise from the same transaction or occurrence or series of transactions or occurrences; and whether the wrongs complained of and redress sought, theory of recovery, evidence and material facts alleged are the same in both matters.